danielrzhang/currencyXchanger/README.md

-# xChanger
+# currencyXchanger
-xChanger is a user-friendly and efficient currency conversion tool that allows users to convert between different currencies quickly and accurately.
+currencyXchanger is a user-friendly and efficient currency conversion tool that allows users to convert between different currencies quickly and accurately.
 Whether you're a traveler, an online shopper, or someone dealing with international finances, this app will provide real-time exchange rates and reliable conversions.

 ![](/readme-images/display.png)